Skip to content

 Option Default Description

-CONFIG_OVE_TIMER y Enable software timer subsystem
+CONFIG_OVE_TIMER n Enable software timer subsystem.

-CONFIG_OVE_WORKQUEUE n Enable WorkQueue subsystem
+CONFIG_OVE_WORKQUEUE n Enable WorkQueue subsystem.

 Headers